-It is important for all providers to properly access MEVS to ensure that the recipient is eligible and to (1) avoid rendering services to a patient who is restricted to another provider; and/or (2) ensure that ordered services are provided at the request of a restricted recipient's primary provider or a provider to whom the recipient was referred by his/her primary provider.
-Please refer to your MEVS Provider Manual for instructions on MEVS transactions.
+It is important for all providers to properly access the MEVS to ensure that the recipient is eligible and to:

+- > Avoid rendering services to a patient who is restricted to another provider; and/or - ➤ Ensure that ordered services are provided at the request of a restricted recipient's primary provider or a provider to whom the recipient was referred by his/her primary provider.

+Please refer to the MEVS Provider Manual for instructions on MEVS transactions.
+The MEVS Manual is available online at:

-Medicaid Co-Payments
+Services Subject to Co-Payments

-Nominal co-payments for Medicaid recipients on certain specific services and supplies were implemented on November 1, 1993.
 The following services are subject to a co-payment:

-- Clinic Visits (Hospital Based and Free Standing Article 28 Health Department certified facilities) \$3.00; - Laboratory Tests performed by an independent clinical laboratory or any hospital based/free standing clinic laboratory \$.50, per procedure; - X-Rays performed in hospital clinics, free-standing clinics \$1.00, per procedure; - Medical Supplies including syringes, bandages, gloves, sterile irrigation solutions, incontinent pads, ostomy bags, heating pads, hearing aid batteries, nutritional supplements, etc. - \$1.00, per claim; - Inpatient Hospital Stays (involving at least one overnight stay is due upon discharge) \$25.00; - Emergency Room for non-urgent or non-emergency services- \$3.00, per visit; - Pharmacy Prescription Drugs \$2.00 Brand Name, \$.50 Generic.
+- ➤ Clinic Visits (Hospital-Based and Free-Standing Article 28 Health Department-certified facilities) \$3.00; - ➤ Laboratory Tests performed by an independent clinical laboratory or any hospital-based/free-standing clinic laboratory \$0.50 per procedure; - > X-rays performed in hospital clinics, free-standing clinics -\$1.00 per procedure;

+- Medical Supplies including syringes, bandages, gloves, sterile irrigation solutions, incontinence pads, ostomy bags, heating pads, hearing aid batteries, nutritional supplements, etc. \$1.00 per claim; - Inpatient Hospital Stays (involving at least one overnight stay is due upon discharge) \$25.00; - Emergency Room for non-urgent or non-emergency services \$3.00 per visit; - ➤ Pharmacy Prescription Drugs \$3.00 Brand Name, \$1.00 Generic; - ➤ Non-Prescription (over-the-counter) Drugs \$0.50.

-Note: There is no co-payment on private practicing physician services (including laboratory and /or x-ray services), home health services, personal care services, or long term home health care services.
+Note: There is no co-payment on private practicing physician services (including laboratory and/or X-ray services, home health services, personal care services or long term home health care services.

-There is a co-payment maximum of \$100.00 per recipient per year for all co-payments incurred.
+There is a co-payment maximum of \$200.00 per year for all co-payments incurred.
 The co-payment year runs from April 1 through March 31.

-Additionally, recipients cannot be denied care and services because of their inability to pay the co-payment amount.
+Recipients cannot be denied care and services because of their inability to pay the co-payment amount.

-The potential provider of a service will be required to access MEVS to enter the applicable co-payment amount, if any is due for the service being provided.
-When accessing MEVS, the provider will be given information as to the recipient's exemption status for co-payments.
-Specific instructions on the MEVS information obtained by the provider may be found in the MEVS Manual.
+The potential provider of a service will be required to access the MEVS to enter the applicable co-payment amount, if any is due for the service being provided.
+When accessing the MEVS, the provider will be given information as to the recipient's exemption status for co-payments.

+Specific instructions on the MEVS information obtained by the provider may be found in the MEVS manual.